Mental Health Help

 Mental health is your emotional, psychological, and social well-being.
 Your mental health affects how you think, feel, and act.
 It also helps determine how you react to stress, relate to others, and make healthy choices.

 Getting preventive mental health care may be helpful.
-This may be able to stop you having a mental health crisis.
-Or if you do have a mental health crisis, it may help you need less treatment.
-It may also help you get better faster.
+This may be able to stop you from having a mental health crisis.
+Or if you do have a mental health crisis, you might need less help to get better faster.

 You can work with your primary care doctor to take care of your mental health and well-being.
-Or you can work with a mental health professional.
+Or you can work with a mental health specialist.

-There are many kinds of mental health professionals:
+There are many kinds of mental health specialists.
+Some examples are:

-If you have Health First Colorado (Colorado’s Medicaid program) or Child Health Plan Plus (CHP+), many treatments are covered.
+If you have Health First Colorado (Colorado’s Medicaid program) or Child Health Plan Plus (CHP+), treatment may be covered.

-If you have Health First Colorado, there are no copays for most behavioral health services.
+If you have Health First Colorado, there are no copays for most behavioral health care.
 Click here to learn more.

 If you have CHP+, there are copays for some of these services.
 Click here to learn more.